Xarunoba/check-lockfile-and-install/README.md

 **`clai`** — check lockfiles and install

 Run package installation after checking for lockfile updates.
 Integrate with git hooks.
 Supports `npm`, `pnpm`, and `yarn`.
+Uses `git` and any of the supported package managers under the hood.

 ## Why